-- 9. The principles set out in these Guidelines apply only to the specific aid measures provided for in Articles 10a(6) and 10b of the Directive 2003/87/EC. - 10.
-Aid may not be awarded to firms in difficulty within the meaning of the Guidelines on State aid for rescuing and restructuring firms in difficulty (7). - 11.
-When assessing aid in favour of an undertaking which is subject to an outstanding recovery order following a previous Commission decision declaring aid to be illegal and incompatible with the internal market, the Commission will take account of the amount of aid still to be recovered.
-(8) In practice, it will assess the cumulative effect of both aid measures and may suspend the payment of the new aid until the outstanding recovery order is implemented.
+- 9. The principles set out in these Guidelines apply only to the specific aid measures provided for in Articles 10a(6) and 10c of the Directive 2003/87/EC. - 10.
+Aid may not be awarded to firms in difficulty within the meaning of the Guidelines on State aid for rescuing and restructuring firms in difficulty (9). - 11.
+When assessing aid in favour of an undertaking which is subject to an outstanding recovery order following a previous ESA decision declaring aid to be illegal and incompatible with the functioning of the EEA Agreement, ESA will take account of the amount of aid still to be recovered ().
+In practice, it will assess the cumulative effect of both aid measures and may suspend the payment of the new aid until the outstanding recovery order is implemented.